jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 However, my services are hardly taxed at the moment, they are taxed but no where near justifying not logging.

-Authentication is enabled in `A` without password for local host.
+Localhost connections can authenticate without password in `A`.
-From a root shell within the machine I can login without password Connections from outside the machine are refused.
+Outside connections are ignored, they're not even asked for a password.

 [^it-breaks-always]: When do things break you ask?
 Well of course all software is broken so we always need to enable this.